 Manufacturer's highest quality products suitable for intended service.

-Compatibility: Use only compatible materials from a single manufacturer.
+Compatibility: Use only compatible materials from the same manufacturer.
 Particular attention shall be directed to compatibility of primers and finish coats.

 Thinners, Cleaners, Driers, and Other Additives: As recommended by coating manufacturer.